9 Actionable Website Design Ideas for Inspiration (2026)

 Sometimes when evaluating different website design ideas, it can be hard to decide which is the right way to go.
 You think back and forth, make tweaks, yet stay unsure of your decision.
 At some point, thinking will no longer cut it.
 You will have to let users decide.

 A/B testing can be a great way to see what makes your website better.
-It means serving different versions of your design up to visitors at random, then check how they are reacting.
+It means serving different versions of your design up to visitors at random, then checking how they are reacting.
 You can make decisions based on the results.

 You can test pretty much anything.
 From entire page designs over color changes, calls to action to images, article titles, and fonts.
 All of these can make a huge difference in the performance of a page.
 Yet, if you don’t test it, you’ll never know!
+In 2026, AI-powered testing tools can automatically generate and evaluate multiple design variations simultaneously, dramatically reducing the time needed to find winning combinations.

 These tools and plugins will help you in doing the tests.